HunterTigerDavis/Expense-Tracker/README.md

-# cecs453
+# Expense-Tracker

-A repository for projects developed for Android in Java
+A repository for expense tracking app for Android written in Java